Facilities > VLA > Documentation > Manuals > Guide to Proposing for the VLA

 Estimating Overhead

-Based on the array configuration and the observing band, the Exposure calculator multiplies the Time on Source with a multiplication factor (factor in the table below) to arrive at a total time, according to the following table:
+Based on the array configuration and the observing band, the Exposure calculator multiplies the Time on Source with a multiplication factor to give an overhead time, according to the following table:

 These numbers were determined by creating realistic scheduling blocks with the following assumptions: